Education after age 16

 Find your local school offering 16 to 18 provision

 All schools have admission criteria to decide which young people get places in the sixth form.
 Admission criteria are different for each school, and each course.
 Schools will let you know what grades you need to get into their sixth form, and what grades they would really like you to have.
-Applications are usually done on the school website, but if you are already in Year 11 at the school, you might just need to fill out an options form instead of a full application.
-Post-16 applications are not co-ordinated by Somerset Council.
+You normally apply through the school website.
+If you already attend the school, you may just need to complete an options form.
+Somerset Council does not manage post‑16 applications.

 General Further Education (FE) Colleges and Sixth Form Colleges